 If misconduct otherwise covered by the Student Code of Conduct occurs between semesters or between school years, the penalties provided for in the Student Code of Conduct shall be enforced during the next semester.
-The registration for and completion of a district substance abuse assessment may take place prior to the beginning of the next semester if either a hearing on the misconduct is waived or any hearing requested is completed sufficiently in advance of the beginning of the next semester to permit successful completion of the assessment.
-If the assessment is not successfully completed prior to the beginning of the next semester, the penalties otherwise provided for in the Student Code of Conduct shall be enforced on the student during the next semester.
+The registration for and completion of a district substance abuse assessment may take place prior to the beginning of the next semester if either a hearing on the misconduct is waived or any hearing requested next semester.